-- (4) Recovery of erroneous refund.
-An erroneous refund shall be considered an underpayment of tax on the date made, and an assessment of a deficiency arising out of an erroneous refund may be made: - (A) at any time within 3 years from the making of the refund, except that the assessment may be made or - (B) within 5 years from the making of the refund at any time if it appears that any part of the refund was induced by the filing of a false or fraudulent return or misrepresentation of a material fact.
+(4) Recovery of erroneous refund.
+An erroneous refund shall be considered an underpayment of tax on the date made, and an assessment of a deficiency arising out of an erroneous refund may be made at any time within 3 years from the making of the refund except as otherwise provided in subsection (c)(1)(B) of this section., except that the assessment may be made within 5 years from the making of the refund if it appears that any part of the refund was induced by fraud or misrepresentation of a material fact.

-- (4) Recovery of erroneous refund.
-An erroneous refund shall be considered an underpayment of tax on the date made, and an assessment of a deficiency arising out of an erroneous refund may be made at any time within 3 years from the making of the refund except as otherwise provided in subsection (c)(1)(B) of this section., except that the assessment may be made within 5 years from the making of the refund if it appears that any part of the refund was induced by fraud or misrepresentation of a material fact. - (5) Request for prompt assessment.
-If a return is required for a decedent or for his the decedent's estate during the period of administration, the tax shall be assessed within 18 months after written request therefor (made after the return is filed) by the executor, administrator or other person representing the estate of such decedent, but not more than 3 years after the return was filed, except as otherwise provided in this subsection and subsection (d). - (6) For the purposes of this subsection a taxpayer's inadvertence, reliance on incorrect technical advice, honest difference of opinion, negligence, or carelessness shall not constitute false or fraudulent conduct.110 - (d) Omission of income on return.
+(5) Request for prompt assessment.
+If a return is required for a decedent or for his the decedent's estate during the period of administration, the tax shall be assessed within 18 months after written request therefor (made after the return is filed) by the executor, administrator or other person representing the estate of such decedent, but not more than 3 years after the return was filed, except as otherwise provided in this subsection and subsection (d).

+(6) For the purposes of this subsection, a taxpayer's inadvertence, reliance on incorrect technical advice, honest difference of opinion, negligence, or carelessness shall not constitute the intent to file a false or fraudulent return^{112, 113} false or fraudulent conduct.

+(d) Omission of income on return.
 The tax may be assessed at any time within 6 years after the return was filed if--